gen-gematogen/pythonprac/README.md

 # pythonprac
-Practicum in python, 3 year of CS MSU
+Repo of practicus tasks of 3 year of MSU CMC